This post may contain affiliate links. Please read how we make money for more information.

 22. Warner Parks

 The Warner Parks are also home to many historic landmarks.
-Just a few examples including a mid-1800s spring house that was previously used to keep perishable goods such as milk, butter, and vegetables, 10 historic cemeteries, an old limestone quarry, a World War I memorial, and other landmarks of interest.
+Just a few include a mid-1800s spring house that was previously used to keep perishable goods, 10 historic cemeteries, an old limestone quarry, a World War I memorial, and other landmarks of interest.